Who says it’s not a real sport if you have to adapt it? Who says disabled people aren’t competitive?

 Who says? empowers people, on and off the field of play, to challenge their own and others’ perceptions.

-This phase of the campaign will run for six weeks over summer.
+The first phase of the campaign ran for six weeks over summer 2019.

-Whilst we start the who says? movement, you can get involved in the campaign by posting your own experiences using #WhoSays.
+You can get involved in the campaign and join the movement, by posting your own experiences using #WhoSays.
 Share our films and make your own to add your voice to the campaign.

 Tell us your who says?
 You could be a disabled person who has challenged someone’s attitude whilst being active.
 Your organisation wants to share positive stories.
 Or your company plans to use the campaign to release new funding focused on inclusion.